- Great safety scores

 The 2018 Volvo S60 is a pleasant car, but rivals and even the rest of Volvo’s lineup have left it in the dust.

-The 2018 Volvo S60 is a traditional luxury sedan with a moderately sporty flair.
+The 2018 Volvo S60 is a luxury mid-size sedan that covers most of the bases.

 The Volvo S60 is available in a wide array of trim levels—Dynamic, Inscription, Inscription Platinum, R-Design, Polestar, and the off-road-oriented Cross Country—each with many packages and individual options.
 The wagon version of the S60, the Volvo V60, is covered separately but is essentially the same vehicle aside from its more utilitarian cargo hold.